JerBouma/FinanceToolkit/README.md

 The EBIT to Revenue ratio measures the company’s ability to generate profit from its core operations relative to its revenue.
 It provides insights into the operational efficiency and profitability of the company, as it excludes the impact of interest expenses and taxes on its earnings.
 A higher ratio indicates that a larger portion of the company’s revenue is converted into operating profit.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ebit_to_revenue).

+> **Cash Tax Rate**

+The cash tax rate measures the percentage of pretax income that is actually paid out in cash taxes, as opposed to the accrual-based effective tax rate.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_tax_rate).

+> **Tax Rate Divergence**

+The tax rate divergence measures the difference between the cash tax rate and the accrual-based effective tax rate.
+A persistently positive divergence indicates the company is paying more in cash taxes than it is recognizing as tax expense (e.g. due to the reversal of deferred tax liabilities), while a persistently negative divergence indicates the opposite and can be a quality-of-earnings red flag if it stems from aggressive tax deferral rather than timing differences.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_tax_rate_divergence).

 </details>

 <details>